uviclibraries/death-by-powerpoint/story.md

 > **Here are the key elements of the origin story of Makerspace Badges in the DSC:**
 > - Not long after we opened our library makerspace, two mechanical engineers took our Electronics with Arduino workshop.
-> - After completing the workshop they asked if they could have a certificate they could put on their resume to let employers know that they not only do they know about mechanical engineering but also have some experience with electronics.
+> - After completing the workshop they asked if they could have a certificate they could put on their resume to let Co-op employers know that they not only do they know about mechanical engineering but also have some experience with electronics.
 > - Within a week I’d started our Digital Badging Pilot project I sent the two engineering students Makerspace Badges that they could cite on their resumes.
+> - Their feedback from students was very positive.
 > - Since then our makerspace, has issued over 1,500 workshop badges.
-> - Informal feedback from students has been very positive.

 Next, we will use these key points to tell a short story at the beginning of our presentation to set the stage for the important information to follow.